marcolivierarsenault/moonraker-home-assistant/README.md

 This allows you home assistant to connect to your 3D printer and display:

-- key information about the printer (sensors)
+- Key informations about the printer (sensors)
-- show the camera (if installed)
+- Show the camera image (if installed)
-- thumbnail of what is being printed at the moment.
+- Thumbnail of what is being printed at the moment.
 - Emergency stop button
 - Button to trigger macros

-To access the list of all entites and their documentations.
-Look at our [WIKI](https://github.com/marcolivierarsenault/moonraker-home-assistant/wiki/Entities).
+To access the list of all entities and their documentations, look at our [WIKI](https://github.com/marcolivierarsenault/moonraker-home-assistant/wiki/Entities).
 The list of entities keeps growing on each versions :rocket: .
 Keep an eye on the wiki page.

 # Install